 Boards of Distinction: This award recognizes each board that shows evidence toward meeting the Washington School Board Standards.
 Our hope is that every school board in Washington will eventually meet the criteria for this tribute that reflects their commitment to effective governance.

 Special Merit Award: Five Year Board of Distinction: This special award honors boards that have demonstrating continued focus on and breadth of alignment to the Washington School Board Standards.
-It is given to boards that have received a Board of Distinction award for five consecutive years.
+It is given to boards that have received a Board of Distinction award for five years.
+Those awards do not need to be consecutive.

 Why should you apply?